Julian Sark: Season 5

 The episode Bob marks Sark's return to the series.
-With the death of Covenant leader Elena Derevko and the resulting apparent fall of The Covenant, Sark has gone freelance; on this occasion he is working on behalf of a Sudanese warlord to obtain a weapon of mass destruction.
+With the death of Covenant leader Irina Derevko and the resulting apparent fall of The Covenant, Sark has gone freelance; on this occasion he is working on behalf of a Sudanese warlord to obtain a weapon of mass destruction.
 New APO recruit Rachel Gibson and he have a tryst while waiting for a transmission that neither knows the other intends to intercept.
 After Gibson discovers his identity and reports this to APO, Sark is hired by the agency to help recover the weapon, though he ultimately refuses payment after Gibson saves his life.
 In the episode I See Dead People Sloane sends Sark a secret message, presumably to secure his services to work with Anna Espinosa (in reality, Sydney impersonating Anna, who has been doubled into Sydney and subsequently killed by her).
 Sark engineers for them to be taken into custody in an Italian prison to secure a Rambaldi amulet from an elderly man known only as "The Rose."

 Sark later teams with Sloane and Kelly Peyton to obtain The Horizon, the final Rambaldi artifact Sloane needs to complete his endgame, from Irina in exchange for two missiles.
 After planting a bomb to destroy APO headquarters (killing Thomas Grace), Sark accompanies Sloane to Mongolia to excavate the tomb of Milo Rambaldi and becomes involved in a stand-off involving Vaughn, Jack Bristow and other of Sloane's operatives.
 In a gun battle in Rambaldi's tomb, Sark retrieves the Horizon and returns it to Irina in Hong Kong.
-On Irina's orders, Sark prepares to launch the missiles at Washington, D.C. and London but is captured and shot by Vaughn.
+On Irina's orders, Sark prepares to launch the missiles at Washington, D.C., and London but is captured and shot by Vaughn.
 He gives Vaughn the codes to abort the launch and Vaughn apparently allows the wounded Sark to depart.

 Several years later, Marcus Dixon approaches a semi-retired Sydney and Vaughn and asks for their help with a field assignment.
 It's revealed that Sark has continued his unbroken track record of survival and is behind the incident Dixon is seeking help with.
 Sydney jokingly chides Vaughn for allowing Sark to get away years earlier.